merantix-momentum/stego-studies/README.md

 done

 # POTSDAM
-for dimred in "PCA" "RP" "HNNE": do
+for dimred in "PCA" "RP":
+do
     for dim in 70 384 192 100 96 48 24 12 6 3:
     do